 Purple martins gather in large flocks in the fall, often roosting in large numbers.
 By September they are back in South America, where they remain until it’s time to return to the Garden the next spring.

-Purple martins eat insects only, and mostly while on the wing.
+Purple martins eat only insects, and mostly while they are flying.
 Watch the martins snatch insects in the air and dip their bills into the lagoons for a drink.
-Purple martins have been lauded for eating mosquitoes, but that’s just one part of their diet — they also eat damselflies, dragonflies, grasshoppers, beetles, and other insects high in protein.
+Purple martins have been lauded for eating mosquitoes, but that’s just one part of their diet—they also eat damselflies, dragonflies, grasshoppers, beetles, and other insects that are high in protein.